parallelsio/core-modules/README.md

 <img src="http://i.imgur.com/lI0HhvV.png" />

-##[Parallels](http://parallels.io) : A free, digital tool for creativity + play, enabling you to fluidly create, remix + share documents as networks of ideas.
+##[Parallels](http://parallels.io) (working title) : A free, digital tool for creativity + play, enabling you to fluidly create, remix + share documents as networks of ideas.

 > When we say document, we imagine playing with fragments, or bits, of media just like digital Lego.
 These documents are more like digital collections, that you can create and remix on your own, work on together with a group of friends and co-workers, or publish for people you've yet to meet.
 > Parallels is an engine for the discovery of ideas.